Disclaimer: I own nothing

 The Tome must be ancient, the bindings are pristine, but it has that look that only antique books have.
 And it is only as I look at it that I realise that there is no dust on the book, or the pedestal at all.

 Looking at the other objects, I frown slightly as I pick up the second item, examining it.

 The handle of the small dagger is shaped in the form of a winged demon that seems to stare at you no matter how you look at it, and the blade itself is a deep black.
-It's fairly unremarkable in the grand scheme of things, demon imagery isn't unusual in artifacts belonging to Dark families.
+It's fairly unremarkable in the grand scheme of things, demon imagery isn't all that uncommon on artifacts belonging to Dark families.

 It takes me a moment to transfigure my wand holster to have a spot for the dagger, slipping it into the holster on my belt.
-I've transfigured it to make it very hard to spot the daggers hiding place, my wand drawing the attention from the tiny slit the dagger is hidden in.
+I've transfigured it to make it very hard to spot the dagger's hiding place.
+My wand should draw any attention from the tiny slit the dagger is hidden in.